ibm-cloud-docs/mqcloud/learn/mqoc_qm_versions.md

 ### Revision

-The IBM MQ on Cloud service uses the term "revision" to describe different levels of the container image that runs inside an individual queue manager.
+The {{site.data.keyword.mq_full}} service uses the term "revision" to describe different levels of the container image that runs inside an individual queue manager.
 Revisions are a sub-division within the MQ version.
 For example, the operating system image used in "9.0.4 r1" is not generally the same as "9.0.5 r1".
 Revisions are inclusive so "9.0.5 r3" would contain the changes in "9.0.5 r1" and "9.0.5 r2".

 Periodically, a new revision will be released for a given MQ version.
 A new revision may include one or more of the following:
 * Applied queue manager fixes, such as required security fixes.